Hujing91/dots/README.md

 - [ ] Missing icons in different consoles and applications like codium
 - [ ] Local VM Software (e.g. VM Workstation) not starting

-## Hyprland
-- [ ] nu not known in terminal, so config shortcuts not working

 ## Desktop Host
 - [ ] NVIDIA Crashes lead to environment restart
 - [ ] Mount second hard drive encrypted